noir-lang/noir/acvm-repo/acir/acir_docs.md

 - predicate: an arithmetic expression that disable the opcode when it is null.

 ### MemoryInit
-Initialise an ACIR array from a vector of witnesses.
+Initialize an ACIR array from a vector of witnesses.
 - block_id: identifier of the array
 - init: Vector of witnesses specifying the initial value of the arrays